GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI  48109-1265
 {: .address}

 *Very* close to the workshop venue.
+A University of Michigan facility, not typically listed on tourist guides.

 ## Satellite Locations (require a bus or car ride)